-Thomas Wagner is a German documentary photographer with a special interest in Latin America and models of cooperation in regions where the state is absent or weak.
-He has been living in Bogotá since 2010.
+Thomas Wagner is a German documentary photographer based in Berlin with a special interest in Latin America and models of cooperation in regions where the state is absent or weak.
+He lived in Bogotá for ten years.
 Before that, he lived in Caracas for three years where he covered at first hand life in the badly named socialism of the 21st century.
 He travelled and reported on various parts of Latin America, as well as countries outside Latin America including the Democratic Republic of Kongo, Serbia and Kosovo.
 His photographs have been published by various German and international media outlets, including DIE ZEIT, ZEITMagazin and The Miami Herald.

 Models of Cooperation